IEvangelist/davidpine.net/content/blog/asp-net-core-slack.md

 ## Conclusion

 To recap we simply put together an __ASP.NET Core__ Web API application that was published up to Azure as an App Service.
 The endpoints are configured as we integrate with the slack API, and ta-da...magic.
-All of this source code is up on {{< url-link "{{< i fa-github >}} GitHub" "https://github.com/ievangelist/IEvangelist.Slack.SlashCommands" >}}.
+All of this source code is up on {{< i fa-github >}} {{< url-link "GitHub" "https://github.com/ievangelist/IEvangelist.Slack.SlashCommands" >}}.
 As always, feel free to star, fork and send me a pull request!

 ### Additional Resources